Country Living

 Property Lines & Easements

-• You may be provided with a plat of your property, but unless the land has been surveyed and pins have been placed by a licensed surveyor, you cannot assume that any map is accurate.
+• Don't assume that a map showing property lines is accurate unless the land has been surveyed and pins have been placed by a licensed surveyor

 • Be aware of any easements that are on your property.
 Easements may require you to allow the construction of roads, drainage ditches, power lines, water lines, sewer lines, etc. on your property.
 Easements may restrict where buildings can be placed and may allow others to access the property.